chakra-ui/chakra-ui/CONTRIBUTING.md

 lerna link
 ```

-Now, every time you import `chakra-ui` in your project, it is going to use your local distribution.
+Now, every time you import from `@chakra-ui/core` in your project, it is going to use your local distribution.

 ## License